 - One photograph must display the floor plan and sectional drawing of the project

-- One photograph must be a landscape photo that clearly shows the area up to 200 feet on either side of the project
+- One photograph in landscape orientation must clearly show the project’s surroundings and context up to 200 feet on either side

 - All photo file names must include the project name